rebello95/ActivityHub-Platform-Docs/documentation/Event Management.md

 - Multi-day events are not explicitly supported and may cause errors
 - If you are attempting to add a shared calendar's event to another account, the request will be rejected since this is not allowed
 - Requests to modify existing events where access is set to `SharedLocked` or `ReadOnly` will be ignored silently (which, by nature, automatically includes events with `SalesforceData.IsInvitation = true`)
+- You may modify events on shared calendars that you have access to (non-Salesforce only), but cannot create events on those calendars
 - Attempting to write to Salesforce fields that are disabled or do not exist on the user's layout (as specified in the `get_user_info` endpoint) will result in those fields being ignored
 - When writing to Salesforce custom fields, any combination of valid fields may be specified (those left out in the request will not be updated)